josecarlosgt/Web-Design-and-Development/README.md

 We will use a CSS framework called [Bootstrap](https://getbootstrap.com/), one of the most popular frameworks for styling websites.
 We will use Bootstrap for two reasons:
 1. Bootstrap makes it faster to style a webpage
-2. Bootstrap allows you to build responsive websites and applications
+2. Bootstrap facilitates creating responsive websites
+## Responsive Web Design

+***Responsive web design*** *(responsive design for short) is an approach to creating webpages that automatically adapt to the browser’s size*

+Responsive web design involves three techniques:
+- **Fluid images:** enables images to scale down to fit on narrower screens (covered in Part I of this tutorial).
+- **Fluid grids:** create different layouts that adapt to the screen on which the website is displayed (covered in Part II of this tutorial).
+- **Media queries:** apply different CSS rules depending on the screen's size.

-In this tutorial, you will find several links to [Bootstrap official documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) in each task.
-This tutorial's main purpose is to familiarize yourself with the Bootstrap documentation and apply Bootstrap main CSS classes to style your website.
+In this tutorial, you will find links to [Bootstrap official documentation](https://getbootstrap.com/docs/5.0/getting-started/introduction/) in each task.
+This tutorial's primary purpose is to familiarize yourself with the Bootstrap documentation and apply Bootstrap's main CSS classes to style your website.

-Before proceeding, download the version of the [website](https://github.com/josecarlosgt/Web-Design-and-Development/tree/tutorial-2-designing-and-structuring-content) created in the previous tutorial containing the structure and images.
-In this tutorial, we will apply Bootstrap styling rules to the index.html file.

 ## Getting the base content